Cup Recycling Pilot Program

 Every year, millions of coffee cups are disposed of in the City of Vancouver at industrial, commercial and institutional (IC&I) locations and public spaces.
-To help address this challenge, Return-It and Metro Vancouver are working alongside Tim Hortons and A&W Canada to pilot British Columbia’s first initiative to recycle coffee cups in commercial and public buildings.
+To help address this challenge, Return-It and Metro Vancouver are working alongside Tim Hortons, A&W Canada and Starbucks to pilot British Columbia’s first initiative to recycle coffee cups in commercial and public buildings, and expand the service to public outdoor plazas.

-Return-It wants to find a recycling solution for your coffee cup – and you can help
+Return-It wants to find a recycling solution for your coffee cups and drink cups – and you can help

 When you finish your coffee, look for a collection bin to contribute your paper cup to our pilot program in the following locations: